 You may not like the idea of knives being in toddler toy gift guide.
-However, slicing is another essential life skill kids learn a very young age (think 18 months upwards).
+However, slicing is another essential life skill kids learn at a very young age (think 18 months upwards).

 One of the sensitive periods in Montessori is “refinement of the senses” and these sound cylinders are great for that period.